stefanroock/BeispielCodeAgileEntwicklungspraktiken/tdd/readme.txt

-This should be an eclipse java project which contains sample code from chapter 7.
+A little eclipse java project which contains sample code from chapter 7.